 It depends.
 Every business’s sales tax situation is unique to that business.

 Important note: Not all major online marketplaces are collecting in Puerto Rico yet.
 Further, Puerto Rico has not yet issued guidance to marketplace sellers or facilitators about how the new law will take effect.

 Let’s look at a couple of common scenarios for businesses who have sales tax nexus in Puerto Rico.

 Example #1: You only make sales on online marketplaces.

-In this example, you only sell on Amazon and eBay.
-Because Amazon and eBay are both now collecting sales tax from buyers on your behalf, you are not required to collect sales tax from your buyers.
+In this example, you only sell on Amazon.
+Because Amazon is now collecting sales tax from buyers on your behalf, you are not required to collect sales tax from your buyers.
 (However, as a seller with nexus in the territory, you will most likely still be required to file periodic sales tax returns.
 See “Does this mean I can cancel my Puerto Rico sales tax permit?” below.)

 Example #2: You sell on online marketplaces and your own online store and/or brick and mortar store.

 In this case, you’d still be required to collect sales tax from buyers who purchase from you through your own online store (for example, via your WooCommerce or Ecwid store).
 And you would still be required to collect sales tax from your brick and mortar customers.